Joint Network Topology Inference in the Presence of Hidden Nodes: Numerical evaluation

-\textbf{Learning multiple observed graphs from voting data.} Finally, we close with an experiment aimed at learning two related political graphs from voting data\footnote{Original data available at \url{https://swissvotes.ch/page/home}}.
+\textbf{Learning multiple observed graphs from voting data.} Finally, we close with an experiment aimed at learning two related political graphs from voting data\footnote{ Original data available at \url{https://swissvotes.ch/page/home}}.
 More specifically, we consider 25 cantons of Switzerland as the nodes of the graph and the percentage of votes in favor of 185 initiatives submitted between 2000 and 2020 as the signals.
+In this setting, links reflect social influence between cantons (for example, if a canton has a great influence over others its degree will be larger), and hidden nodes correspond to cantons whose votes are never observed.
 Our goal then is to infer the political graph of Switzerland for two consecutive periods of time.
 Intuitively, although political representation may evolve with time, this process is typically slow and, hence, the two graphs are expected to be closely related.
 We validate the estimations via ground truth graphs whose links reflect the political preferences of the cantons, which are obtained by performing separate inference of both graphs with all available signals.
-We consider $H=2$ hidden nodes and estimate the $K=2$ graphs varying the percentage of available signals from 70\% to 90\%.
+We consider two setups with $H=2$ and $H=4$ hidden nodes, respectively illustrated in \cref{fig:thm_real_exps}b and \cref{fig:thm_real_exps}c.
+The figures present the normalized error of the estimated graphs as the percentage of available signals ranges from 70\% to 90\% of all available signals.
 We compare the proposed algorithm, ``JH-GSR'', with three alternative methods: ``J-GSR'', ``SH-GSR'', and ``J-LVGL'' from \cite{rey2022jointb}.